Prairieville woman accused of having sex with teen, sending 'lewd images and videos' to minors

 It was during the investigation that deputies also learned that Yammarino also sent the victim and three separate teen boys between the ages of 14 and 16 lewd images and videos of herself, the deputies said.

-While Yamarrino is not employed by Ascension Schools, she is heavily involved with the extracurricular activities at Dutchtown High School.
+While Yammarrino is not employed by Ascension Schools, she is heavily involved with the extracurricular activities at Dutchtown High School.

 We're told the 15-year-old she had sex with is a student there.